mozilla/gecko-dev/toolkit/components/ml/docs/perf.rst

   (Use `--model <key>` to clone one of these repositories.)

-You can then use `--model` to download locally models, by specifying the local MOZ_FETCHES_DIR directory :
+You can then use `--model` to download locally models, by specifying the local `MOZ_FETCHES_DIR` directory, via the env var or command line argument :

 .. code-block:: bash

-  ✗ python3 toolkit/components/ml/tests/tools/create_local_hub.py --model mozilla-smart-tab-emb --fetches-dir /Users/tarekziade/Dev/fetches
+  $ mach python toolkit/components/ml/tests/tools/create_local_hub.py --model mozilla-smart-tab-emb --fetches-dir ~/ml-fetches
   Found existing file /Users/tarekziade/Dev/fetches/ort-wasm-simd-threaded.jsep.wasm, verifying checksum...
   Existing file's checksum matches.
 Skipping download.
   Updated Git hooks.
   Git LFS initialized.
   Cloning https://huggingface.co/Mozilla/smart-tab-embedding into '/Users/tarekziade/Dev/fetches/onnx-models/Mozilla/smart-tab-embedding/main...
-  Clonage dans '/Users/tarekziade/Dev/fetches/onnx-models/Mozilla/smart-tab-embedding/main'...
+  Cloning in '/Users/tarekziade/Dev/fetches/onnx-models/Mozilla/smart-tab-embedding/main'...
   Checked out revision '2278e76f67ada584cfd3149fd2661dad03674e4d' in '/Users/tarekziade/Dev/fetches/onnx-models/Mozilla/smart-tab-embedding/main'.

 Once done, you should then be able to run it locally with :

 .. code-block:: bash

-   MOZ_FETCHES_DIR=/Users/tarekziade/Dev/fetches ./mach perftest toolkit/components/ml/tests/browser/browser_ml_engine_perf.js --mochitest-extra-args=headless
+   $ MOZ_FETCHES_DIR=~/ml-fetches ./mach perftest toolkit/components/ml/tests/browser/browser_ml_engine_perf.js --mochitest-extra-args=headless

 Notice that `MOZ_FETCHES_DIR` is an absolute path to the `root` directory.

 Add in the CI
 -------------

 To add the test in the CI you need to add an entry in

-- taskcluster/kinds/perftest/linux.yml
+- `taskcluster/kinds/perftest/linux.yml`
-- taskcluster/kinds/perftest/windows11.yml
+- `taskcluster/kinds/perftest/windows11.yml`
-- taskcluster/kinds/perftest/macos.yml
+- `taskcluster/kinds/perftest/macos.yml`

 With a unique name that starts with `ml-perf`